Questions about 23andMe accuracy? Learn more about the accuracy of 23andMe DNA testing results below.

 It's important to keep in mind that for most of the health conditions we report on, genetics is only one part of the story; a person's risk of developing the condition also depends on other factors like family history, lifestyle, and environment, which are not included in our test.

-Our Wellness reports explore how our DNA can influence lifestyle factors like diet, exercise, and sleep.
-Some of our Wellness reports are based on specific genetic variants that have support from the scientific literature.
-Other Wellness reports (the Genetic Weight report) are based on statistical models powered by 23andMe research.
-To learn more about 23andMe's standards for clinical and scientific validity, please see our white paper.
+Our Wellness Reports explore how our DNA can influence lifestyle factors like diet, exercise, and sleep.
+Some of our Wellness Reports are based on specific genetic variants that have support from the scientific literature.
+Other Wellness Reports (the Genetic Weight report) are based on statistical models powered by 23andMe research.
+To learn more about 23andMe's requirements for clinical and scientific validity, please see our white paper.

 Even though our prediction about your trait may not always match your actual trait, the genetic result underlying that prediction is highly accurate.
 Our genotyping platform is a well-established and reliable technology for analyzing DNA, and all samples are processed in CLIA-certified labs.

 *The 23andMe PGS test includes health predisposition and carrier status reports.
-Health predisposition reports include both reports that meet FDA requirements for genetic health risks and the 23andMe Type 2 Diabetes health predisposition report which is based on 23andMe research and has not been reviewed by the FDA.
-The test uses qualitative genotyping to detect select clinically relevant variants in the genomic DNA of adults from saliva for the purpose of reporting and interpreting genetic health risks and reporting carrier status.
+23andMe health predisposition reports include both reports that meet FDA requirements for genetic health risks and reports which are based on 23andMe research and have not been reviewed by the FDA.
+The test uses qualitative genotyping to detect select clinically relevant variants in the genomic DNA of adults from saliva for the purpose of reporting and interpreting genetic health risks.
 It is not intended to diagnose any disease.
 Your ethnicity may affect the relevance of each report and how your genetic health risk results are interpreted.
 Each genetic health risk report describes if a person has variants associated with a higher risk of developing a disease, but does not describe a person’s overall risk of developing the disease.
 The test is not intended to tell you anything about your current state of health, or to be used to make medical decisions, including whether or not you should take a medication, how much of a medication you should take, or determine any treatment.
 Our carrier status reports can be used to determine carrier status, but cannot determine if you have two copies of any genetic variant.
 These carrier reports are not intended to tell you anything about your risk for developing a disease in the future, the health of your fetus, or your newborn child's risk of developing a particular disease later in life.
 For certain conditions, we provide a single report that includes information on both carrier status and genetic health risk.
-For important information and limitations regarding each genetic health risk and carrier status report, visit 23andme.com/test-info/.
+For important information and limitations regarding each genetic health risk and carrier status report, 23andme.com/test-info/.